AndreyArthur/c-aes/README.md

 # AES Encryption in C

-This is a simple implementation of AES encryption in C, using ECB mode for educational and demonstration purposes. **It should not be used in production environments.**
+This is a simple implementation of AES encryption in C, using ECB mode for educational and demonstration purposes.

+⚠️ **DISCLAIMER** ⚠️

+This AES encryption implementation is **not secure** and should only be used for educational or demonstration purposes.

+- ⚠️ **Do not use this implementation in production** or for encrypting sensitive data.
+The use of ECB mode can lead to security vulnerabilities.
+- ⚠️ Providing an **incorrect key** or an **invalid ciphertext** may cause **undefined behavior** and produce incorrect or unintelligible results.

+Use at your own risk!

 ## Features
 - Encrypt and decrypt text using the AES algorithm in ECB mode.